 Raw fermented foods such as sauerkraut, kombucha, kimchi, kefir (dairy or coconut) or raw full-fat plain yogurt are packed with probiotics, vitamins and enzymes.
 If you eat these on a regular basis, they will help your digestion, restore proper balance of bacteria in your gut and improve overall immunity.
 Finally, eating fermented foods low in carbs will help you lose weight!

-Raw, plain, full-fat yogurt is one of the most confusing foods when it comes to carbs.
-You actually don't need to count the whole carb content, as the bacteria in yogurt eat up much of the lactose content and thus reducing the amount of carbs in the final product.
+Organic, plain, full-fat yogurt is one of the most confusing foods when it comes to carbs.
+You actually don't need to count the whole carb content, as the bacteria in yogurt eat up much of the lactose content, thus reducing the amount of carbs in the final product.
 According to Dr. Jack Goldberg, co-author of the GO-diet, under ideal circumstances, bacterial activity reduces the carbs content to about 30%.
 Such products have to be labeled "contains live cultures" such as lactobacillus acidophilus, bifidus, or l. casei.
-Another factor that affects the carb count is whether the yogurt has fermented under ideal conditions and for sufficient amount of time.
+Another factor that affects the carb count is whether the yogurt has fermented under ideal conditions and for a sufficient amount of time.
 The issue is that most commercially available yogurts don't ferment long enough and the carb content only decreases to about 60%.
-If you leave if for longer, the fermentation will continue even after purchase until only 30% of the carbs remain.
+If you leave it for longer, the fermentation will continue even after purchase until only 30% of the carbs remain.
 It's not easy to determine how many carbs each product has, therefore, all of my recipes always use the full amount of carbs when displaying nutrition facts.

 Fermented cod liver oil (you can get it here) is a cold-pressed oil made from cod liver.
-It's rich in vitamins such as fat-soluble A, D, E and K and omega-3 fatty acids.
+It's rich in fat-soluble vitamins such as A, D, E and K and omega-3 fatty acids.
 Fat-soluble vitamins are often scarce in modern diets and fermented cod liver oil is one of the best natural sources of these.
 It's great for skin health, hormone balance and mental health.
 Vitamin D supplements have been reported to impair sleep and cause insomnia, so never take them before bed but rather with breakfast or lunch.

 Why should I soak nuts and seeds?